 07. Transfer Pump Screen

-When your Chevy truck bogs down when accelerating, you might want to check the transfer pump screen because over time, it gets dirty.
+When your truck losing power when accelerating, you might want to check the transfer pump screen because over time, it gets dirty.

 Whenever your pump screen gets dirty, it can cause engine swamps, affecting your car acceleration.